nawka12/adept-sampler/README.md

 ## 🌟 Features

 - **Adept Solver (training-free)**: A custom solver that synthesizes improvements from DPM-Solver++, UniPC, DEIS, and DC-Solver.
 Offers multistep predictor, optional corrector, dynamic thresholding at high CFG, exponential-integrator-inspired stability, and phase-aware adaptive compensation.
-- **Adept Ancestral Solver**: Combines the advanced Adept Solver with ancestral noise injection for improved sample diversity and quality.
-Features controlled noise injection, proper ancestral step calculation, and balanced deterministic-stochastic sampling.
+- **Adept Ancestral Solver**: Enhanced ancestral sampling with genuine improvements over standard Euler Ancestral.
+Features adaptive ancestral step sizing, phase-aware noise injection, enhanced derivative computation, and dynamic eta scheduling for superior sample diversity and quality.
 - **Global Sampler Support**: Works with all k-diffusion samplers.
 You can use the Adept Solver or preserve the native solver, and you can still apply Adept's custom sigma schedules.
 - **Detail Enhancement**: A unique method to enhance high-frequency details, which can be used with any scheduler.
 The **Detail Separation Radius** controls what is considered a 'detail,' with higher values sharpening larger features.
 - **Custom Schedulers**: A suite of schedulers to control the denoising process.